thomersch/Mikrowelle-OS/README.md

 ## Templating
 ### Changing the looks of your podcast page.

-You can customize your templates at any time.
-Simply go to the template folder and edit the files.
-Variables should be rather self explainatory.
-A working example for a template is located [there](https://github.com/thomersch/mikrowelle-template).

 If you want to start a new style, I recommend to duplicate the `templates/base-template` folder and start editing in the duplicate.
 Remember to change the `tplfolder` path in `settings.json`.

 Adding a stylesheet is nice as well, give it a try.
 The directory `res` in the template path will be linked in the pub-path, so you can place all your assets in `$templatename/res` and those will be available at `res` on your main publishing path, e.g. `podcast.example.com/res`.

 ## Feature requests

 Give 'em to me.
-Create a ticket or contact me.
+Create a GitHub issue or contact me.

 ## Other Questions?